SchweizerischeBundesbahnen/ch.sbb.polarion.extension.pdf-exporter/README.md

 #### WeasyPrint as Service in Docker

 This extension supports the use of WeasyPrint as a REST service within a Docker container, as implemented [here](https://github.com/SchweizerischeBundesbahnen/weasyprint-service).
-To activate this feature, adjust the following properties in the `<POLARION_HOME>/etc/polarion.properties` file:
+To activate this feature, adjust the following properties in the `polarion.properties` file:

 ```properties